-How do you sell something that is free?
+How can you sell something for free?

 It has confounded me with a deeply researched value proposition that we are finding it difficult to impact our target audience with our offering.
 We did a remarkable amount of research prior to launching and found that in the industry we are targeting we needed a low to zero barrier to entry.
 I struggled with the concept of offering for free as often times if something is free, limited/zero value is placed in it.

 It needs to be tied to an up-sell or side sell.
 Free on its own has no bearing.
 Attracting a whole lot of random free loaders is when it starts actually costing you more than if you had a ticket price to start with.